domesticatedviking/TextyMcSpeechy/docs/using_custom_voices_in_home_assistant_os.md

     - In the `name` field, enter `tts_voices` (this tutorial will assume that the dropdown's entity name will be `input_select.tts_voices`)
     - in the `options` field, add the name of the first voice you want to be able to choose from, prefaced by `script.`, eg. `script.say_as_bob`
     - add the rest of the voices and save the dropdown list.
 You can add more voices to this list later.
     - *important*: immediately after your dropdown is created, there might not be any voice selected, and this would cause the script to fail.
-Click the input select entity and in the popup window, chose one of the voices from the dropdown list.
+Click the tts_voices entity you just created and in the popup window, choose one of your voices from the dropdown list.

-2. Create a text input box to hold the text you want the TTS engine to say.
+2. Create a text input box to hold the demo text you want the TTS engine to say.
     - In Settings > Devices & Services > Helpers tab, click CREATE HELPER button and choose `Text`
     - In the `name` field, enter `text_to_say` (this tutorial will assume that the text entity's name will be `input_text.text_to_say`)
     - click on the newly created entity and in the popup window, enter a test phrase in the text input box and save it.

-3. Create a button to say your test phrase in the selected voice
+3. Create a button to say your test phrase in the selected voice.
+This will be configured later.
     - In Settings > Devices & Services > Helpers tab, click CREATE HELPER button and choose `Button`
     - In the `name` field, enter `say_it` (this tutorial will assume that the button entity's name will be `input_button.say_it`)
     - Click `Create`

-4. Create a script that will say the text in your text box using the voice selected in the dropdown list.
+4. Create a script that will say the text in your text box using the voice service selected in the dropdown list.
    - In Settings > Automations and Scenes > Scripts tab, click the CREATE SCRIPT button, choose Create new script.
    - From the kebab menu (three vertical dots in the top right corner), choose `Edit in YAML`
    - Delete the line that says `sequence: []`